chrisdiggle1/CD-Fitness/README.md

 ### **Code**

-* With this being my 1st project, I took inspiration for the design and layout from the Love Running Walkthrough project on the Code Institute LMS, and some of the code was used and modified to for this project.
+* With this being my 1st project, I took inspiration for the design and layout from the Love Running Walkthrough project on the Code Institute LMS, and some of the code was used and modified for this project.

-* This README file was made and guided by Kera Cudmores [earth-day-hackathon-2022 README.](https://github.com/kera-cudmore/earth-day-hackathon-2022#Design)
+* This README file was created using Kera Cudmores [earth-day-hackathon-2022 README](https://github.com/kera-cudmore/earth-day-hackathon-2022#Design) as a guide.

 * [W3Schools](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/), the Slack community and my HTML, CSS and Javascrpit book written by Mike McGrath, were used regularly for any issues I came across with my code.